-To help participants find providers in the Provider Finder it is important that all of your details are kept up-to-date with the NDIS Commission for all states and territories except WA, or in your myplace 'Profile' for WA.
+To help participants find providers in the Provider Finder it is important that all of your details are kept up-to-date with the NDIS Quality and Safeguards Commission (NDIS Commission).

 Some providers deliver supports from different locations and the Provider Finder has the ability to display this information using the ‘Outlet detail’ function.

-More information on how to update your details and outlets can be found on the NDIS Commission website for all states and territories except WA, and in the myplace provider portal step-by-step guide for providers in WA.
+More information on how to update your details and outlets can be found on the NDIS Commission website.

 Marketing your services